securesecrets/shadejs/docs/queries/swap.md

 ```

 ## Pair Config
-query the configuration of a single pair
+query the configuration of a single batchPairInfo

 **input**